maligulyurdu/Forum-Site/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss the changes you'd like to make.

 ## Authors
-- Mehmet Ali Gülyurdu (https://github.com/maligulyurdu)
+- Mehmet Ali Gülyurdu (maligulyurdu) (https://github.com/maligulyurdu)